 Second, Five is designed to have a single gatekeeper to manage and oversee deployment to testing or production.
 By default, developers can only deploy to development, which reduces the risk of accidental commits that affect the end user in production.
 Admins, however, can deploy to production.
 This also means that engineers can focus on their primary responsibility: building new features for someone else to review them.
 The system takes care of the release cycle.

-Last, web applications built with Five are hosted on AWS, using Kubernetes and Docker.
+Last, web applications built with Five are hosted on AWS (note that in our free tier, you can only deploy your applications locally), using Kubernetes and Docker.
 When launching applications to production from inside of Five, developers do not need to install, operate, and scale their own cluster, as deployment is fully automated.
 The only choice developers make is right-sizing the underlying Virtual Machine that their application is running on (for their worker node).
 Inside Five, developers can select from AWS’ EC2 T3 instances, a low-cost burstable general-purpose instance type, and a cost-effective way to run general-purpose workloads in the cloud.

 Using Five’s free tier (available for download on our website), developers can build applications locally for free.
-Only if they build something production-worthy, they deploy applications to the cloud, using Five’s paid plan.
-To get started today, simply visit Five, sign up for a free download and start building!
+Only if they build something production-worthy, they deploy applications to production on the cloud, using Five’s paid plan.
+To get started today, simply visit Five, sign up for a free download, and start building!